AndrewCh/KindleOptimizer/README.md

 # KindleOptimizer
 Kindle Cloud Reader Chrome Extension

+#Current version is 1.4 (old one) and will be updated shortly to 1.6

 Adds instant Google Search and Translate functionality to the Kindle Cloud Reader.
 Kindle Optimizer helps you